Fort Bragg Game

-The Fort Bragg Game was a Major League Baseball (MLB) game played between the Miami Marlins and Atlanta Braves of MLB's National League at Fort Bragg Stadium in Fort Bragg, North Carolina, on July 3, 2016.
+The Fort Bragg Game was a Major League Baseball (MLB) specialty game played on July 3, 2016 between the Miami Marlins and Atlanta Braves of the National League.
+It was held at Fort Bragg, North Carolina, United States, becoming the first regular season professional sports event ever held on an active U.S. military base, and the first MLB game played in the state.
 The game was broadcast on Sunday Night Baseball on ESPN.
-The game was the first regular season professional sports event ever held on an active military base, and the first MLB game played in North Carolina.
 The Marlins defeated the Braves, 5–2.
 After the game, the grandstands were removed, and the field became a multi-use sporting ground.

 Background

 In 2015, Major League Baseball (MLB) approached the United States Department of Defense with an idea to host a regular season MLB game at a military base.
 The following March, MLB Commissioner Rob Manfred publicly announced that the Miami Marlins and Atlanta Braves would play a regular season game at Fort Bragg on July 3, 2016, the day before Independence Day, to honor the nation's military.
 MLB and the MLB Players Association spent $5 million to convert an unused golf course on the base into a stadium with a capacity of 12,500.
 Tickets for the game were free to military personnel and their families through a lottery system.

 The Fort Bragg Game became the first regular season professional sporting event to ever be held on an active military base, and the first MLB regular season game ever held in the state of North Carolina.
 The game aired on ESPN as part of their Sunday Night Baseball coverage.
 Dan Shulman provided play-by-play, while Jessica Mendoza and Aaron Boone served as analysts and Buster Olney as a game reporter.
 ESPN also distributed the game on ESPN Radio, ESPN Deportes, and ESPN Deportes Radio.

 Before the game, players visited the Womack Army Medical Center.
 Manfred, Joe Torre, and MLBPA Director Tony Clark visited the local Fisher House.
 A baseball clinic for over 200 children was held on July 2.
 After the game, the grounds was converted into a softball field and multipurpose recreational complex for active duty personnel.